openmobilityfoundation/curb-data-specification/curbs/README.md

 Defines curb areas in a city and their properties.
 A Curb Area is a particular neighborhood or area of interest that includes one or more [Curb Zones](#curb-zone).
 Important notes about Curb Areas:

-  * Curb Areas MAY overlap with other Curb Areas
+  - Curb Areas MAY overlap with other Curb Areas
-  * Curb Areas are not meant to be city-wide, and instead should be an area of interest around one or more Curb Zones that is no bigger than a neighborhood.
+  - Curb Areas are not meant to be city-wide, and instead should be an area of interest around one or more Curb Zones that is no bigger than a neighborhood.
+  - Unline Zones, Areas may be updated as needed, with a new `curb_area_id` being optionally assigned by the city

 A Curb Area is represented as a JSON object, whose fields are as follows: